Ari Behn: Kevin Spacey accuser and Norway princess' ex husband dead at 47

 "We are grateful that we got to know him.
 We grieve that our grandchildren have now lost their beloved father — and have deep compassion for his parents and siblings, who have now lost their beloved son and brother," the statement said.

 Behn was a novelist and also worked as a model and designer.
-He was the 16th man to accuse Spacy of sexual misconduct.
+He was the 16th man to accuse Spacey of sexual misconduct.

 RELATED: 'Kill them with kindness': Kevin Spacey posts cryptic Christmas Eve video again